Chingu-cohorts/devgaido/README.md

 - CDN: A content delivery network (CDN) is used to reduce the amount of time necessary to serve up images and other static content.
-- Nginx: Is a web server providing load balancing, security (HTTPS), compression, and load balancing.
+- Nginx: Is a web server providing security (HTTPS), compression, and load balancing.
 - Docker: Docker containers house devGaido's application components that make devGaido easier to deploy and manage.